LucaDeGabriele2004/ARI5118DeepLearningForComputerVisionAssignmentSaliencyMapsandInputSpaceInterpretability/README.md

 - Guided Backpropagation
 - SmoothGrad

-Instructions on how to install and run the simulator are included in the README file that is located in the simulator directory.
+A README file is included in the simulator directory which includes instructions to install and use the interactive simulator.

 5. **Annotated Code Walkthrough**